Parallel-NetCDF/PnetCDF-Python/docs/_sources/tutorial/compare_netcdf4.rst.txt

 Alternative Reads and Writes Methods
 ------------------------------------------

  For reading from and writing to netCDF4 variables, PnetCDF-python provides alternative methods in addition to numpy-like indexer syntax.
-The :meth:`pncpy.Variable.get_var` and
+The :meth:`Variable.get_var` and
- :meth:`pncpy.Variable.put_var` methods are faithfull python-implementations of the put/get_var families from the original PnetCDF-C library.
+ :meth:`Variable.put_var` methods are faithfull python-implementations of the put/get_var families from the original PnetCDF-C library.
 By overloading the input arguments, these methods can fulfill specific I/O needs to the target variable depending on the requirements of the applications: the entire variable, a single data value, an
  (subsampled) array of values, a mapped array or a list of subarrays.
 These methods require an array argument as read/write buffer, which is a prerequisite non-blocking
  I/O as introduced below.